W-David-Porter/acim/src/text/5-healing-and-wholeness/vi-time-and-eternity/index.md

 :::

-5. There are many examples of how the ego’s interpretations are misleading, but a few will suffice to show how the Holy Spirit can reïnterpret them in His Own light.
+5. There are many examples of how the ego’s interpretations are misleading, but a few will suffice to show how the Holy Spirit can reinterpret them in His Own light.

 ::: details Expanded
-There are many examples of how the ego’s interpretations are misleading, but a few [examples] will suffice to show how the Holy Spirit can reïnterpret them [the-ego’s-interpretations] in His [the-Holy-Spirit’s] Own light.
+There are many examples of how the ego’s interpretations are misleading, but a few [examples] will suffice to show how the Holy Spirit can reinterpret them [the-ego’s-interpretations] in His [the-Holy-Spirit’s] Own light.
 :::

 ::: details Substituted
-There are many examples of how the ego’s interpretations are misleading, but a few examples will suffice to show how the Holy Spirit can reïnterpret the-ego’s-interpretations in the-Holy-Spirit’s Own light.
+There are many examples of how the ego’s interpretations are misleading, but a few examples will suffice to show how the Holy Spirit can reinterpret the-ego’s-interpretations in the-Holy-Spirit’s Own light.
 :::

 ::: details Simplified
-The Holy Spirit can reïnterpret the ego’s misleading interpretations.
+The Holy Spirit can reinterpret the ego’s misleading interpretations.
 :::